 [Code of Federal Regulations] [Title 21, Volume 2] [Revised as of April 1, 2013] [CITE: 21CFR131.3] TITLE 21--FOOD AND DRUGS CHAPTER I--FOOD AND DRUG ADMINISTRATION DEPARTMENT OF HEALTH AND HUMAN SERVICES SUBCHAPTER B--FOOD FOR HUMAN CONSUMPTION PART 131 -- MILK AND CREAM Subpart A--General Provisions Sec.
 131.3 Definitions. (a)Cream means the liquid milk product high in fat separated from milk, which may have been adjusted by adding thereto: Milk, concentrated milk, dry whole milk, skim milk, concentrated skim milk, or nonfat dry milk.
 Cream contains not less than 18 percent milk fat. (b)Pasteurized when used to describe a dairy product means that every particle of such product shall have been heated in properly operated equipment to one of the temperatures specified in the table of this paragraph and held continuously at or above that temperature for the specified time (or other time/temperature relationship which has been demonstrated to be equivalent thereto in microbial destruction): Temperature Time 145 deg.
 F* 30 minutes 161 deg.
 F* 15 seconds 191 deg.
 F 1 second 204 deg.
 F 0.05 second 212 deg.
 F 0.01 second * If the dairy ingredient has a fat content of 10 percent or more, or if it contains added sweeteners, the specified temperature shall be increased by 5 deg.
 F. (c)Ultra-pasteurized when used to describe a dairy product means that such product shall have been thermally processed at or above 280 deg.
 F for at least 2 seconds, either before or after packaging, so as to produce a product which has an extended shelf life under refrigerated conditions.

 Two Hundred Eighty degrees???
 They’re pressure-cooking my milk!
 No wonder it tastes burnt!
-I can only imagine what that’s doing to my proteins that I want to caress into a smooth ball of silky cheese.
-Cheese made with ultra pasteurized milk will be gritty and lumpy.
+I can only imagine what that’s doing to the proteins that I want to caress into a smooth ball of silky cheese.
+Cheese made with ultra-pasteurized milk will be gritty and lumpy.
 Those temperatures can denature the casein proteins in the milk into a sticky gloppy lumpy mess.
 Those temperatures also kill a lot of the enzymes that are good for us and help us to digest the milk.
 Bottom line, don’t drink or eat or try to make cheese with UHT pasteurized milk.
-There’s gotta’ be a better way…
+There’s gotta be a better way…

 Other Ingredients in Homemade Cream Cheese

 Rennet.
 What is rennet?
 Rennet causes the milk to coagulate and form curds.
 You will see a lot of internet recipes that call for lemon juice or some form of acid to do this.
-Rennet does it better and faster and with out any added flavor.
+Rennet does it better and faster and without any added flavor.
 But there’s a problem here, too!
-(Of course there’s a problem.
+(Of course, there’s a problem.
 There’s always a problem.)
 I told you what rennet is, but not where rennet comes from.
 Baby cows stomachs.
-Calves produce rennet to digests their mother’s milk.
-We use it to essentially do the same thing, but only as the first step in our cheese making process.
+Calves produce rennet to digest their mother’s milk.
+We use it to essentially do the same thing, but only as the first step in our cheese-making process.
 As you can imagine, the calf doesn’t survive.
 If you like, you can buy Liquid Vegetable Rennet, for which no animals have lost their lives.
 Finally, calcium chloride.
 Calcium Chloride is used to ensure that you get a firm curd.
-It basically increases the calcium in the milk that might be deficit in lower quality milk.
-It’s a judgement call.
+It basically increases the calcium in the milk that might be deficient in lower quality milk.
+It’s a judgment call.
 If you think you have a consistent source of milk, try your recipe both ways.
 See what works for you.
-Hopefully, buy the expensive, organic, HTST milk I should be OK with out it.
+Hopefully, buy the expensive, organic, HTST milk I should be OK without it.
 I’m buying some Calcium Chloride, just in case.
 I want to try two batches, one with and one without.

 Who is making homemade cream cheese out there?
 Please leave comments – or warnings, if you know better!!!